EonSyntax/EonSyntax/README.md

-- 👋 Hi, I’m @Immanuelll
+- 👋 Hi, I’m @SwiftDevOps
 - 👀 I’m interested in learning more
 - 🌱 I’m currently learning phython
 - 💞️ I’m looking to collaborate on anything nice